 Six ways to care for your sensitive scalp

 We routinely moisturise our skin, from our face to our feet, to help keep it soft and healthy.
 But, what about the skin on our scalp?
-Often overlooked, our scalps are subject to vigorous scrubbing when we shampoo and rarely given an afterthought.

-Sodium Lauryl Sulphate (SLS) can be added to shampoos to help them foam but, as well as helping to remove dirt from the hair, this harsh chemical removes the natural oils that help to keep our scalps in balance.
+Sodium Lauryl Sulphate (SLS) can be added to shampoos to help them foam but, as well as helping to remove dirt from the hair, this harsh chemical removes the natural oils that help to keep our scalp in balance.
 The good news is there are natural alternatives that can help your shampoo to lather without SLS.

 yucca2_5.jpg

 For a plant-based alternative look for shampoos that contain Yucca.
 Not only does Yucca help boost the activity of other foaming agents, it helps lower their irritancy and has calming, soothing benefits for the scalp.
+SCENT-FREE Shampoo and Conditioner.

 Silicone wax is commonly used in shampoos to help keep hair shafts smooth.
 Whilst great for keeping our hair frizz-free, this sticky substance can linger on the scalp after shampooing.
-If the scalp sweats, bacteria can grow on the scalp and cause it to feel itchy.

 pineapple_12.jpg

 Having an itchy scalp can also be a sign that the skin on your head has been aggravated by an ingredient in your haircare.
 Essential oils, fragrances and soaps are all known to irritate a sensitive scalp, so if you are prone to itchy scalp be sure to rinse your hair thoroughly after shampooing.
+Go for SCENT-FREE Shampoo and Conditioner.

 1. Add a few drops of jojoba oil to a bowl